Home - Homes Victoria logo

 Priority access categories on the VHR

 There are 6 broad categories of priority access on the VHR.
 An eligible applicant must meet specific criteria within one of these categories to be approved for priority access.
-In order of priority these categories are:
+In addition to register of interest, new applicants are eligible for the following priority categories:

-• Emergency management housing (new and transfer applicants): for people whose housing is no longer safe or habitable, due to an emergency, for example, a bushfire, flood or storm
+• Emergency management housing (new applicants): for people whose housing is no longer safe or habitable, due to an emergency, for example, a bushfire, flood or storm

 • Homeless with support (new applicants only): for people who are homeless or experiencing family violence and need support to obtain and establish appropriate, long-term housing